-Introduction to Ceramics Production
+Introduction to Ceramic Production

 With emphasis on functional ceramics, students are introduced to two-piece plaster mold making, slip casting, hump and slump molds, extrusion, potter's wheel, and low fire non-toxic glazes.
 By the end of the course, students produce a cup, bowl, plate, and vase.
-Lab hours: Thursday, 5:00pm-7:00pm.